elastic/kibana/rfcs/text/0014_notification_service.md

 User-specific notification state (*is_read*) is not stored in Kibana but browser Local Storage.
 ### Phase II
 When [user profiles](https://github.com/elastic/kibana/issues/17888) are supported, Kibana UI starts showing user-specific notifications.
-KIbana UI supports applying filters to the notification list.
+Kibana UI supports applying filters to the notification list.
 The very first three candidates for the integration with Notification systems:
 - Data plugin - Search sessions
 - Security solutions plugin - Cases